Reports: Patriots LB Hightower, Bears DT Goldman join opt-out list | Sports-Games

 Bolden, 30, has earned two Super Bowl rings with New England.
 In 114 games with the Patriots (2012-17, 2019) and Miami Dolphins (2018), he has rushed for 1,071 yards and 11 touchdowns.
 Hightower, Chung and Bolden bring the Patriots' total of players opting out to at least six, along with offensive tackle Marcus Cannon, fullback Danny Vitale and offensive lineman Najee Toran.

-Goldman reportedly has health concerns.
-If he has a medical necessity, he would receive a $350,000 stipend for 2020.
 Players considered high risk for COVID-19 can earn a $350,000 stipend and an accrued NFL season if they decide to opt out.
 Players without risk can receive $150,000, according to the agreement approved last week by the league and the NFL Players Association, although the voluntary opt-out stipend is solely an advance toward future salary.
 The stipend is not available to undrafted rookies.
+Goldman and Pierce are both reportedly high-risk opt outs.

+Goldman, 26, has 12.5 sacks and 17 tackles for loss in 67 career games (63 starts) with the Bears since being a second-round pick in 2015.
+Pierce, 27, joined the Vikings on a three-year, $27 million contract in March after four years with the Ravens, with whom he totaled 151 tackles (13 for loss) and 3.5 sacks.

 Dallas Cowboys undrafted rookie wide receiver Stephen Guidry also opted out.
 He joins Cowboys cornerback Maurice Canady as the team's first players to opt out.
 Broncos defensive tackle Kyle Peko informed the team he's not playing due to the coronavirus this season, and Ravens offensive tackle Andre Smith also reportedly will sit out.
 Others include Saints veteran tight end Cole Wick, and Titans undrafted rookie offensive lineman Anthony McKinney.